lsloan/mwrite-peer-review/docs/authentication-and-authorization.md

 2. Browsers can allow `HttpOnly` cookies to be shared between domains via the `Domain` attribute of the `Set-Cookie` header
 3. **However**, most browsers will only share cookies between a parent domain and subdomains.
+4. (Furthermore, browsers do different things for cookies on `localhost`; Chrome, for example, considers all `localhost` domains to be the same domain, regardless of the specified port.)

 Ultimately this necessitates that the API be served on a subdomain of the frontend.
-Currently this is `api.peer-review.mwrite.ai.umich.edu` for the API and `peer-review.mwrite.ai.umich.edu` for the frontend.
+Currently we use `api.peer-review.mwrite.ai.umich.edu` for the API and `peer-review.mwrite.ai.umich.edu` for the frontend.

-Django supports a cookie for CSRF protection, so this cookie must also set the frontend `Domain` attribute.
+Django supports passing the CSRF token as a cookie, so this cookie must also set the frontend in its `Domain` attribute.

-In order to allow cross-domain requests, the API must send `Access-Control-Allow-Origin` headers on every response.
+In order to allow cross-domain requests, the API must send `Access-Control-Allow-Origin` headers for the frontend's domain on every response.
-M.P.R. uses the django-cors-headers library for this).

-Finally, since session cookies have the `HttpOnly` attribute set (and are thus inaccessible from Javascript), which requires two things:
+Finally, since session cookies have the `HttpOnly` attribute set (and are thus inaccessible from Javascript), the app also has the following constraints:
-1. Requests from the client to the API must use `XMLHttpRequest`'s `withCredentials` option set to `true` so that the browser will send it along with every request (see [here](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials); in practice M.P.R. uses [axios](https://github.com/axios/axios) for AJAX, but the same constraint applies).
+1. Requests from the client to the API must use `XMLHttpRequest`'s `withCredentials` option set to `true` so that the browser will send cookies along with every request (see [here](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials); in practice M.P.R. uses [axios](https://github.com/axios/axios) for AJAX, but the same constraint applies).
 2. The server must send the `Access-Control-Allow-Credentials` header with a value of `true` with every response